puppetsw/AUS-Cadastral-Tools/README.md

 ### 3. Running the plugin

-To build `Cadastral Tools`, open the `AUS-Cadastral-Tools.sln` item in Visual Studio.
+To build `Cadastral Tools` open the `AUS-Cadastral-Tools.sln` file in Visual Studio.

 If you need to build for a different release of AutoCAD, you can use one of the exisitng release projects by removing the `AUS-Cadastral-Tools.R21` project and adding the relevant existing project from the source directory.